terzic/terzle/README.md

 Make sure you have Node.JS 16 and yarn installed.

-In the `word-mastermind` directory, install the dependencies using `yarn install`.
+In the `terzle` directory, install the dependencies using `yarn install`.

 Run the server: `yarn start`.